ajmalsiddiqui/mouse-cli/README.md

 #### Windows:

-Currently no makefiles exist for this project.
-And unfortunately no script has been written to compile and link the code.
-In order to run this, compile the following files using your favourite compiler and preferably output the executable into the build directory (create a build directory by running `mkdir build` if you haven't done so already):

-- main.cpp
-- src/cli.cpp
-- src/split_delimit.cpp
-- src/man.cpp

-An example of doing this from the root directory using g++ is:
-    `g++ -o build/main src/cli.cpp src/split_delim.cpp src/man.cpp main.cpp`

-In order to run this, execute:
-    `build/main`
+Currently not supported for Windows.

 #### Linux or Mac OSX:

-The above mentioned [steps for windows](#windows) can be followed for Linux/Mac OSX too.
-But an easier way to compile and run the main file is to execute the following script:
+To compile and run the main file, execute the following script:
     `bash scripts/main.sh`

 #### Or Run the Executable